Complex care at home: What it is and who qualifies

 Local authorities may cover some or all of the cost, depending on income, savings, and assets.

-What happens in the complex care assessment process?
+What does the complex care assessment involve?

-The process often includes:
+The process typically involves:

 • Initial screening – a short checklist to determine if a full assessment is necessary